 Machado: What are some things you would like others to know about hygienists in this specific work setting?

-Machado: How is this work setting different than other settings in the dental hygiene profession?
+Machado: How is this work setting different from other dental hygiene settings?

 Machado: Are there any specific requirements that are needed to work in this specific setting?